If I join Air Force ROTC, does that mean I’m joining the military?

 Is there any incentive if I'm not on scholarship?

 Yes!
 SD residents receive 50% off tuition and fees in their junior and senior years.
 Additionally, juniors and seniors receive $450 and $500 respectively, every month, just for being in the program.
 There is also automatic job placement after college with guaranteed promotions at the 2- and 4-year marks.

 Is there a specific degree I need for AFROTC?

 No. We take all liberal arts degrees!
 We also understand if you decided to change your degree as long as you can do so prior to activating a scholarship or being selected to go to field training (second semester sophomore year).
 If you are awarded a scholarship or selected to attend field training, you will be expected to finish out the academic path for that degree.

 Is there a specific degree I need in order to be eligible for an AFROTC scholarship?

 No. However, more scholarships are awarded to those in a STEM major.
 It is very important that you first assess the degree program before enrolling in that program.
-You need to evaluate if you are capable of handling the course load for that program while maintaining a term & cumulative GPA of 2.5 or higher, in addition to earning passing grades.
-Those on scholarship are also required to take (and pass) 24 credit hours of math, physics, chemistry, and engineering OR 4 semesters of the same foreign language.
+You need to evaluate if you are capable of handling the course load for that program while maintaining a term and cumulative GPA of 2.5 or higher, in addition to earning passing grades.
+Those on scholarship are also required to take (and pass) 24 credit hours of math, physics, chemistry and engineering or 4 semesters of the same foreign language.